MainulDip/EverydayReactNative/React-Quick-Notes.md

 - get reference of the Context by `useContext(theCreatedContext)`
 - Wrap all the child Component with <TheReferencedContext.Provider value={supply_New_Or_Modify_Value_For_The_Referenced-Context}>{children} </TheReferencedContext.Provider>

+* Underlying example will render a page with different heading level (h1,h2,h3...) based on the depth of the `Section` component programmatically.

+* The parent Section component will pass it's depth value as context-value and child will increment that values.

 ```jsx
 // App.js
 import Heading from './Heading.js';